Knotx/knotx/README.md

 ```
 mvn clean install
 ```
-This will create executable JAR files for both *core* and *example* modules in the `knotx-core/target` and `knotx-example/target` directories respectively.
+This will create executable fat JAR files for each Knot.x:
+- Knot.x Repository in `knotx-core/knotx-repository/target`
+- Knot.x Template Engine in `knotx-core/knotx-engine/target`
+- Knot.x Http Server in `knotx-core/knotx-server/target`

+And in example application:
+- Mocks verticles in `knotx-example/knotx-mocks/target`
+- Sample app in `knotx-example/knotx-example-monolith/target`

 ### Executing from Maven